-All users have to pay the 15% excise tax on the wholesale sale, with no reduction if you have an MMJ card.
+All users have to pay the 15% excise tax on the wholesale sale.
+There is no reduction if you have an MMJ card.
 You also pay the 6.85%-10% sales tax.
 However, medical cannabis is now exempt from the 10% retail excise tax.

-To get a medical marijuana card in Nevada, you have to pay $50 for a one-year card, or $100 for two years.
+To get a medical marijuana card in Nevada, you have to pay $50 for a one-year card or $100 for two years.
 You can expect to pay up to $200 for a doctor’s appointment.
-You save a little on taxes with an MMJ card but will need to use a lot of cannabis to justify the application costs.
+You save a little on taxes with an MMJ card.
+Nonetheless, you need to use a lot of cannabis to justify the application costs.
 Nevadan dispensaries have reciprocity with other states, so you can get a card from another state if you have residency in it.

 The cost of applying for an MMJ card in Oregon is $200, among the highest prices in the country.
 You could pay another $200 for a consultation.
-Even taking the tax savings into account, you need to buy plenty of cannabis to justify the cost of a medical marijuana application in Oregon.
+Even taking the tax savings into account, you need to buy plenty of cannabis to justify the cost.

 While weed is legal for recreational use, it is still illegal to sell it recreationally.
-Residents will likely need to wait until 2022 before they can purchase cannabis without an MMJ card in Vermont.
+Residents will likely need to wait until 2022 before purchasing cannabis without an MMJ card in Vermont.